uhppoted/uhppoted-httpd/documentation/acl.grl.md

-# `acl.grule`
+# `acl.grl`

-The `acl.grule` adds rule-base access control to supplement the relatively simple 'grid-based' access control provided by the groups + doors combination of the user interface.
+The `acl.grl` adds rule-base access control to supplement the relatively simple 'grid-based' access control provided by the groups + doors combination of the user interface.
 It is useful for applications that require e.g.:

 - special access for selected cards